-Recreation Administration is a leader when it comes to experiential learning
+Recreation Administration is a leader when it comes to experiential learning and economic benefits!

 Message from the Chair